vijananish/machine-learning/probability-statistics/README.md

 3. p-value: what is the probability of observing value of x if my null hypothesis is true.
 Let's assume null hypothesis is true i.e. there is no difference.

-In another words it is the probability of null-hypothesis to be true.
+In other words it is the probability of null-hypothesis to be true.

 p-value defines μ2-μ1=10 cm i.e difference between the heights.